University of Toronto Scarborough: ArtSideOut

-ARTSIDEOUT (ASO) is UTSC's largest multidisciplinary arts festival, held annually in October.
+ArtSideOut (ASO; stylized in all caps) is the campus's largest multidisciplinary arts festival, held annually in October.
 The event transforms the campus into an open-air gallery, featuring visual art exhibitions, live performances, interactive installations, and workshops.
-Organized by students for students, it provides a platform for the UTSC community to engage with and showcase diverse artistic expressions.
+Organized by students for students, it provides a platform for the university community to engage with and showcase diverse artistic expressions.
 The festival is free and open to all, fostering creativity and cultural exchange within the campus.

 Media

-Student media on the campus include The Underground, the campus's official student news outlet.
-The campus also receives distributions of The Varsity.
+Student media on the campus include The Underground, the campus's official student magazine and news outlet.
+The campus also receives distributions of The Varsity, the tri-campus newspaper of the University of Toronto.

 Greek life

-Greek life at UTSC includes one sorority: Delta Alpha Theta - Gamma chapter and one fraternity: Xi Alpha Pi.
+Greek life at the University of Toronto Scarborough includes one sorority: Delta Alpha Theta - Gamma chapter and one fraternity: Xi Alpha Pi.
 None of these organizations has a house.
 As per the anti-discrimination policy since 1960, the University of Toronto does not officially recognize fraternities or sororities.

-Subreddit

-Reddit hosts a dedicated forum for UTSC, known as r/UTSC.
-The subreddit serves as an informal digital gathering space where current students, alumni, and prospective applicants share advice, campus news, memes, and discussions about academic and social life at UTSC.

-As a student-run platform, r/UTSC is not officially affiliated with the university, but it has become an important venue for peer-to-peer support.

-Graduate student organizations

-Graduate students at the University of Toronto Scarborough are represented by several organizations that provide academic, professional, and social support.